cohesivestack/valgo/README.md

 ## Custom type validators

 All golang validators allow to pass a custom type based on its value type.
-Bellow some valid examples.
+Below some valid examples.

 ```go
 type Status string